Flaque/quirk/README.md

 ## How Quirk Supports Itself

 In order for Quirk to support itself, **it charges a small subscription fee.** Currently it's $5.99 / month in the US, which is roughly the cost of a cup of coffee.
 This helps pay for a full-time developer to make Quirk not-dead and generally good.
+I am changing the price to $10 !!

 ### The Survival Law of Product Design